terhechte/appventure.me-codebase/_posts/2011-12-01-blogstrapped.markdown

 - Diggest tons of business, mba, entrepeneurship, and economic knowledge.
 - Work hard on the various ideas for products I have in mind.

 I've been blogging for some time in various places, most notably in 2004/2005 on my ill-fated attempt on starting a weblog based on Apple News[^foot1] and on my personal weblog.
 I decided that this blog deserves a new domain, a new raison d'etre, since it will also cover a new chapter in my life.
-Thus this new blog is meant to do three things:
+Thus this new blog is meant to do three things.

 1. Help me hone my writing skills.
 2. Share my opinions and things I learn in an interesting way.